George-Madeley/EE40094-EEG-Spike-Classification-Coursework/README.md

 ## Running the Program

 You can run the program by either calling `main.py` or using the launch configuration in `.vscode/launch.json`.
+The code will run through each of the .mat files found in ./data.

+NOTE: All D1 to D6.mat files must be present for the code to run.

 ### Calling main.py